AlanRosenthal/git-repo-move/README.md

 --shell-script-name best-script-ever.sh
 ```

-It's recommended to include the generate shell script on your PR.
+It is recommended to include the generated shell script on your PR.

 Optionally, don't save a shell script by specifying the `--dont-save-shell-script` flag.